alpheios-project/documentation/development/guidelines.md

 ### Coding Standards and Frameworks

 * Adhere to the [Standard JS](https://standardjs.com/) coding style.
-All Javascript code repositories should use the standardjs libraries to automatically format code and catch style issues.
+All Javascript code repositories should use the [ESLint](https://eslint.org/) linter with a [Standard JS profile ](https://github.com/standard/eslint-config-standard) for automatic code formatting and issue fixing.
+Please see the [Recommended ESLint configuration](#recommended-eslint-configuration) for more details.

-* Code ES2017 Modules cross-compiled and bundled for production distributions using [Webpack](https://webpack.js.org/) and [Rollup](https://github.com/rollup/rollup)
+* Code ES2017 Modules cross-compiled and bundled for production distributions using [Webpack](https://webpack.js.org/) and/or [Rollup](https://github.com/rollup/rollup)

 * Use the [Vue.js](https://vuejs.org/) framework and [Sass](https://sass-lang.com/) for UI Components